harrism04/slideofhand/memory-bank/systemPatterns.md

         -   **Schema Management**: Relies on a custom PostgreSQL function `exec_sql(sql_string TEXT)` for application-driven schema modifications.
     -   Supabase Storage is used for storing audio recordings.
 -   **AI Integration**:
+    -   **GROQ API (groq-whisper-large-v3-turbo)**:
+        -   Used for highly accurate speech-to-text transcription of practice recordings (via `/api/transcribe`).
     -   **OpenAI (gpt-4o-mini)**:
         -   Used for presentation content generation (via `/api/generate-presentation`).
-        - Used for **Clarity analysis** in presentation practice (via `/api/analyze`).
-The LLM compares slide content to transcribed speech to provide a score and feedback.
+        -   Used for comprehensive analysis of GROQ-generated transcriptions in presentation practice (via `/api/analyze`).
-    -   **Local Analysis**:
-        - Speech analysis for **Pace** (words per minute) and **Filler Words** is performed locally within the `/api/analyze` route based on the transcription.
-    -   **Browser Web Speech API / Custom Audio Processing**: For capturing audio and performing transcription (via `/api/transcribe`).
+        -   Used for generating textual responses/questions in the interactive Q&A practice mode (via `/api/interactive-chat`).
+    -   **GROQ API (PlayAI TTS - e.g., Fritz-PlayAI voice)**:
+        -   Used for text-to-speech synthesis of AI responses in the interactive Q&A practice mode (via `/api/interactive-chat`, which calls `services/groq-service.ts`).
-    -   **Firecrawl**: For web scraping when summarizing URLs for presentation content (via `/api/generate-presentation` in "summary" mode).
+    -   **Firecrawl**: For web scraping when summarizing URLs for presentation content (via `/api/generate-presentation` in "summary" mode, potentially leveraged by OpenAI's web_search_tool).

-**Interaction Flow for Analysis (`/api/analyze`):**
+**Interaction Flow for Transcription and Analysis (Standard Practice Mode):**
+1.  **Transcription (`/api/transcribe`)**:
-1. User completes a practice recording in the frontend (`app/practice/page.tsx`).
+    -   User completes a practice recording in the frontend (`app/practice/page.tsx`).
+    -   Audio data is sent to the `/api/transcribe` Next.js API route.
+    -   The `/api/transcribe/route.ts` calls the GROQ API (groq-whisper-large-v3-turbo) to get the transcription.
+    -   The transcription is returned to the client.
+2.  **Analysis (`/api/analyze`)**:
-2. The frontend calls `analyzeTranscription` in `services/groq-service.ts`, passing the transcription, duration, and slide contents.
+    -   The client, having received the transcription from `/api/transcribe`, calls a service function (e.g., in `services/practice-service.ts` or a renamed `services/analysis-service.ts`), passing the GROQ transcription, original audio duration, and slide contents.
-3.  `analyzeTranscription` POSTs this data to the `/api/analyze` Next.js API route.
+    -   This service function POSTs the data to the `/api/analyze` Next.js API route.
-4. The `/api/analyze/route.ts` (`performBasicAnalysis` function):
-    -   Calculates Pace and Filler Words locally.
-    -   Calls `getClarityFromOpenAI` which constructs a prompt with slide content and transcription, then calls the OpenAI API (gpt-4o-mini) to get a clarity score and feedback.
-    -   Combines these results (Pace, LLM-based Clarity, Filler Words) into a final analysis object.
+    -   The `/api/analyze/route.ts` then sends the transcription and slide content to OpenAI (gpt-4o-mini) for a comprehensive analysis (clarity, pace insights, filler words, feedback generation).
-    -   Returns the analysis to the client.
+    -   The analysis results from OpenAI are returned to the client.

+**Interaction Flow for Interactive Q&A Practice Mode:**
+1.  **AI Initiates Question (New Slide)**:
+    -   Frontend (`app/practice/interactive/page.tsx` - *to be created*) sends current slide content to `/api/interactive-chat`.
+    -   Backend (`/api/interactive-chat/route.ts`):
+        -   Calls `services/openai-service.ts#generateChatResponseOpenAI` to generate an initial question based on slide content.
+        -   Calls `services/groq-service.ts#synthesizeSpeechGroq` to convert the AI's question text to speech (Fritz-PlayAI voice).
+    -   Backend returns AI's question (text and base64 audio) to the client.
+    -   Client plays audio and displays text.
+2.  **User Responds (Voice or Text)**:
+    -   **Voice**: User speaks.
+Audio recorded by client, sent to `/api/transcribe` (GROQ Whisper).
+Transcription returned to client.
+    -   **Text**: User types response.
+3.  **AI Follow-up**:
+    -   Client sends user's transcribed/typed response + slide content + conversation history to `/api/interactive-chat`.
+    -   Backend (`/api/interactive-chat/route.ts`):
+        -   Calls `services/openai-service.ts#generateChatResponseOpenAI` for a follow-up response.
+        -   Calls `services/groq-service.ts#synthesizeSpeechGroq` for TTS.
+    -   Backend returns AI's follow-up (text and base64 audio) to the client.
+    -   Client plays audio and displays text.
+Loop to User Responds.

 ## Key Technical Decisions